ingydotnet/git-subrepo/ReadMe.md

 When doing a `pull` command (or doing a `checkout` for manual merge/pull) you can specify a 'merge strategy' to be tried:

+* `--reclone`

+Use this option when you have no local changes to the subrepo, and you simply want to replace the old content with the new upstream content.
+If you use `--branch` or `--remote` options with this option, the `--update` option is turned on automatically. (new remote and branch are stored in .gitrepo file)

 * `--rebase`

 Attempt a rebase on top off the remote head.